 In 06-07, the Cabrillo Faculty Senate approved a new way to achieve transferable status.
-If a faculty member can show that a course meets the baccalaureate criteria set forth by the CSU Academic Senate and show that a similar transferable course is taught at three (3) CCCs, the course can be submitted to Academic Council for approval of transferable status (a number between 1 and 99.)
+If a faculty member can show that a course meets the baccalaureate criteria set forth by the CSU Academic Senate and show that a similar transferable course is taught at three (3) CCCs - and their courses are CSU or UC transferable, the course can be submitted to Academic Council for approval of transferable status (a number between 1 and 99.)
 To download the CSU baccalaureate criteria, click here.
 To download the Academic Council form click here.
-For help with research on CCC courses, consult with the Articulation Officer-Carolyn Jackson, email@example.com, or call X6272.
+For help with research on CCC courses, consult with the Articulation Officer-Carolyn Jackson, firstname.lastname@example.org, or call X6272.

 NOTE: Since transfer students choose their courses based on whether the course satisfies either general education or lower division preparation for the major, it is still advisable to find a lower division parallel.

 To facilitate researching *lower division parallels, the links to all the UC and CSU catalogs are available below and also from the Articulation home page.
 Some of the catalogs are readily available online and others need to be downloaded and read with Adobe Acrobat Reader.